MrEd Designer logo links contact support download overview

 1. Introduction :

-MrEd Designer is a GUI (Graphical User Interface) generator for PLT Scheme, which I developed as a school project at the University of Nice, in which I am studying computer science.
-It is inspired from the Qt Designer, a program allowing to easily develop graphical user interfaces based on the multi-platform Qt classes (in C++).
+MrEd Designer is a GUI (Graphical User Interface) generator for PLT Scheme, which I developed as a school project at the University of Nice in 2004.
+It is inspired from the Qt Designer, a program that makes it possible to easily develop graphical user interfaces based on the multi-platform Qt classes (in C++).

 I tried to make MrEd Designer as powerful, bug-free and user-friendly as I could.
 If you have any comments, ideas, bug report, please check the « Contact » section of this website to contact me.